emikodes/NoITAlert/README.md

 Connect your Android device to your PC using a USB cable (Make sure it supports data transfer), and enable the **"USB Debugging"**.
 Check the [Android official guide](https://developer.android.com/studio/debug/dev-options) to see how to enable it.

-Trust the computers's fingerpring when asked on the phone.
+Trust the computer's fingerprint when asked on the phone.
 ---
 # Step 2: Executing.⚙️